awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-pricing-billing.md

 Billing discounts for Savings Plans and regional Reserved Instances apply to Capacity Reservations\.
 For more information, see [Billing Discounts](#capacity-reservations-discounts)\.

-For more information about Amazon EC2 pricing, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/on-demand/)\.
+For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/)\.

 ## Billing<a name="capacity-reservations-billing"></a>